Philippine Fashion Week

-The Philippine Fashion Week (PhFW) is a biannual fashion show in Metro Manila, Philippines.
-The event is held in May to showcase holiday collections and in October to present spring and summer collections.
-It is the longest-running fashion event in the country and one of the most important fashion events held in Manila.
+The Philippine Fashion Week (PhFW) is a bi-annual fashion show in Metro Manila, Philippines, showcasing Filipino designers, international brands, and emerging names.
+It is the longest-running fashion event in the country, featuring appearances by prominent Filipino and international figures in the fashion industry.
 The Philippine Fashion Week was founded in 1997 by Joey A. Espino Jr. and Audie Espino.